 - Connecting with people you wouldn’t otherwise have the chance to connect with

 - Participating in interesting conversations (which can also lead to connections)

-Unfortunately, this also how most content creators use social media.
+Unfortunately, this is also how most content creators use social media.

-If you think about the most popular accounts you follow, you’ll probably find that they actually don’t post a ton of links or use a ton of hashtags—and if they do post links, they’ll usually do a pretty good job of introducing the links with good copy.
+If you think about the most popular accounts you follow, you’ll probably find that they don’t post many links or use many hashtags—and if they do post links, they usually do a pretty good job of introducing the links with good copy.

 Here’s how you can use social media to build an email list:

 - Share content from relevant people in your space

 - Occasionally share links to your stuff.
 Write well.

 Ramit Sethi, founder of GrowthLab and IWT, does this well.

 Ramit gives details, and the details are intriguing.
 Teasing the content of his emails makes people want to sign up.